OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 Starting with the creature that has the lowest current hit points, each creature affected by this spell is blinded until the spell ends.
 Subtract each creature’s hit points from the total before moving on to the creature with the next lowest hit points.
 A creature’s hit points must be equal to or less than the remaining total for that creature to be affected.

-**_At Higher Levels._** When you cast this spell using a spell slot of 2nd level or higher, roll an additional 2d10 for each slot level above 1st.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 2nd level or higher, roll an additional 2d10 for each slot level above 1st.

 ##### Command